tarides/ocaml-platform-installer/README.md

 In a nutshell, the script will install a static binary into `/usr/local/bin/ocaml-platform` as well as the `opam` binary if it isn't already installed.
 Currently, only Linux (both amd64 and arm64) and macOS (only amd64) are supported. macOS arm64 requires Rosetta to be installed.
 We plan on adding more targets soon.

-Then, to install the Platform tools inside your opam switch:
+Then, to install the Platform tools inside your opam switch (if you don't know what is a switch, read the [Up and running with OCaml guide](https://ocaml.org/docs/up-and-running)):

 ```
 ocaml-platform